 • RM is the expected return of the market

-To calculate the required rate of return, subtract the risk-free rate from the expected market return, multiply this by the beta coefficient, then add the result to the risk free rate.
+To calculate the required rate of return, subtract the risk-free rate from the expected market return, multiply this by the beta coefficient, then add the result to the risk-free rate.
+(Make sure all rates use the same units—either all in percent or all in decimals.)

 What Is a Bad Rate of Return?